-She joined the organisation in 2011, and since January 2014 has served as its Chief Operating Officer.
+She joined the organisation in 2011, and since January 2014 has served as its Deputy Chief Executive.
 In September 2017, she became the company's current leader.

 Before Jersey Finance, she was a Senior Associate at PricewaterhouseCoopers (PwC) in the Channel Islands, where she advised clients on international structuring and tax-related matters.

 In this interview, Amy discusses Jersey Finance's annual demo days, the island's fintech ecosystem, and financial technology-related opportunities.

 What did the recent fintech demo day involve and was it a success?

 Returning in 2021 as a physical event, Jersey Finance’s Fintech Demo Day was designed to showcase fintech products and thought leadership trends in the areas of productivity, regulatory technology and innovation.

 The day was a real success and brought together more than a dozen specialist fintech firms from Jersey’s thriving and vibrant fintech community to provide demonstrations, talks, and information on products and solutions, to members of the Island’s finance community.